 I typically start with thoracic spine mobility testing using the lumbar locked thoracic rotation test.
 Begin sitting on knees with your butt on your heels.
 Place one forearm on the ground and the other behind your back.
 Rotate towards the up hand.
 Fifty degrees of rotation should be available in each direction (shoulders relative to the ground).

-While thoracic extension is often to blame, it is important to note that being stuck in thoracic spine extension can also contribute (see this article for more details).
+While the thoracic extension is often to blame, it is important to note that being stuck in thoracic spine extension can also contribute (see this article for more details).

 For those needing thoracic mobility help, check out this program.